 and Deals >

-Marmot Basin has no on-mountain accommodation, so staying in the nearby town of Jasper is recommended.
+Marmot Basin has no on-mountain accommodation, so staying in the nearby town of Jasper is your best option.
 There is a great range of options to suit all budgets, from luxury mountain-style lodging and rustic cabins, to hotels and motels.
-All lodging is withing the main town area, and walking distance to local restaurant and bars, retail shops, and activities.Get your
+Most lodging is withing the main town area, and walking distance to local restaurant and bars, retail shops, and activities.Get your

 Scout Field Guide >